Table of Contents

 This trendy cafe in GOHO is great for a casual lunch, brunch or cheese & meat platter.
 I opted for toasted German bread and mixed up the toppings (camembert, pear and walnut, and goat’s cheese, balsamic dressing

-A Japanese restaurant with sushi to die for, as well as lots of other authentic Asian dishes.
+Kokoro is a Japanese restaurant with sushi to die for, as well as lots of other authentic Asian dishes.
 If it’s good weather you can sit outside by the fountains.
 Dinner for two with cocktails came to €50 so it wasn’t the

 29. Il Rossini